 LIFT – Lightweight Innovations for Tomorrow

 LIFT is part of a national network of research institutions and industrial companies geared toward advancing America’s leadership in manufacturing technology.
-The center will speed development of new lightweight metal manufacturing processes from laboratories to factories for products using lightweight metal, including aluminum, magnesium, titanium and advanced high-strength steel alloys.
+LIFT is speeding development of new lightweight metal manufacturing processes from laboratories to factories for products using lightweight metal, including aluminum, magnesium, titanium and advanced high-strength steel alloys.

 Advanced Functional Fabrics of America (AFFOA)